Monday, September 26, 2016

 Review

-Many actors from the original have returned to be in the top-notch ensemble cast with the exception of Isla Fisher who was absent and never came back for the female lead role.
-Lizzy Caplan fills in the part left by Fisher to be the female member of the four horsemen only that she brings a lot of sass and energy into her role.
-If you recall what I said on my critique of the first movie when I stated that Cillian Murphy or Jim Sturgess would have been suited to be one of the four illusionists than Eisenberg.
-I have now changed my opinion about him being the uninteresting choice.
-It is because he is extremely witty in both movies when performing this natural born role as the lead magician.
-Woody Harrelson not only returns to portray one of the four horseman, but plays the character's twin brother in a dual role made especially for him.
+Many actors from the original have returned to be in the top-notch ensemble cast, except for Isla Fisher, who was absent and never returned to the female lead role.
+Lizzy Caplan fills the role vacated by Fisher as the female member.
+She brings a lot of sass and energy to her role.
+Woody Harrelson not only returns to portray one of the four magicians but also plays the character's long-lost identical twin brother in a dual role made especially for him.

 Star rating: (6/10) Fair Movie